Presley Blue Church

 I am fully immersed in the climate communications world, flexing my marketing, branding, and media muscles.
 My design background allows me to approach climate and communication issues creatively while my academic motivation pushes me toward a deeper understanding of the climate crisis.

 I am excited to continue forging new paths between environmentalism, communication, design and fashion.
-A continued supporter of science, I will continue to incorporate research, technicality, and informed concept articulation into my creative and technical designs.
+A staunch supporter of science, I will continue to incorporate research, technicality, and informed concept articulation into my creative and technical designs.